 Program Objectives: Meet the growing needs and diverse challenges of consumers with physical and psychiatric disabilities; prepare qualified counselors for careers with federal, state, and private agencies; meet anticipated work force needs in the growing rehabilitation and mental health counseling field; provide field experience and internships to develop professional counseling skills; and prepare graduates for licensure and certification as rehabilitation counselors.

-This program specialization is accredited by CORE.
+The Rehabilitation Counseling program was first accredited by CORE in 2009.
+Since the merger of CACREP and CORE, the program has been accredited by CACREP since July 1, 2017.
 Students who successfully complete this 48-credit hour specialization will earn a Master of Science in Counseling and Human Resource Development specializing in Rehabilitation and Mental Health Counseling.
 NOTE: Students selecting the 60-credit Clinical Focus option will complete 12 additional credits of coursework for a program total of 60 credits.
 Recommended courses for the Clinical Focus are as follows: CHRD 692 Advanced Cognitive Behavioral Counseling, CHRD 713 Administration and Management of Mental Health Organizations, CHRD 723 Counseling the Family, and PHA Psychopharmacology.